Today's Articles

 More than 1200 volunteered to settle in the new colony of Freetown, established by British abolitionists.
 In 1800, the British also transported 550 Maroons, militant escaped slaves from Jamaica to Sierra Leone.
 After Britain and the United States abolished the international African slave trade in 1808, they patrolled off the continent to intercept illegal shipping.
 The British resettled Liberated Africans from slave ships at Freetown.
 The Liberated Africans included people from the Yoruba, Igbo, Efik, Fante, and other ethnicities of West Africa.
 Some members of Temne, Limba, Mende, and Loko groups, indigenous Sierra Leone ethnicities, were also among the Liberated Africans resettled at Freetown and assimilated into Krio culture.
 Others came to the settlement voluntarily, seeing opportunities in Creole culture.

 On the voyage to Sierra Leone, 96 passengers died.
 However, enough survived to establish and build a colony.
 Seventy white women accompanied the men to Sierra Leone; they were most likely wives and girlfriends of the Black settlers.
 Their colony was known as the "Province of Freedom," and their settlement was called "Granville Town"' after the English abolitionist Granville Sharp.
-The British negotiated for the land for the settlement with the local Temne chief, King Tom.
-However, before the ships sailed away from Sierra Leone, 50 white women had died, and about 250 remained of the original 440 who left Plymouth.
-Another 86 settlers died in the first four months.
+The British negotiated the land for the settlement with the local Temne chief, King Tom.
+However, before the ships sailed away from Sierra Leone, 50 white women had died, and about 250 remained of the original 440 who left Plymouth—another 86 settlers killed in the first four months.
 Although there was no hostility between the two groups, after King Tom's death, the next Temne chief retaliated for a slave trader's burning of his village.
 He threatened to destroy Granville Town.
 The Temne ransacked Granville Town and took some Black Poor into slavery, while others became slave traders.

 In 1993, there were 473,000 speakers in Sierra Leone (493,470 in all countries); Krio was the third-most spoken language behind Mende (1,480,000) and Themne (1,230,000).
-In the 21st century, The Creole homeland is a mountainous, narrow peninsula on the coast of west Africa.
+In the 21st century, The Creole homeland is a mountainous, narrow peninsula on the coast of West Africa.
 The whole of Sierra Leone covers some 72,500 square kilometers.
 At its northern tip lies Freetown, the capital.
 The peninsula's mountain range is covered by tropical rainforests split by deep valleys and adorned with impressive waterfalls.
 White sand beaches line the Atlantic coast.

 New Poem Each Day